Citation, DOI and article data

 Typical meningiomas appear as dural-based masses isointense to grey matter on both T1 and T2 weighted imaging enhancing vividly on both MRI and CT.
-Some of the variants as mentioned earlier can, however, vary dramatically in their imaging appearance.
+Some of the subtypes can vary dramatically in their imaging appearance.

 Meningiomas are more common in women, with a ratio of 2:1 intracranially and 4:1 in the spine.
 Atypical and malignant meningiomas are slightly more common in males.
 They are uncommon in patients before the age of 40 and should raise suspicion of neurofibromatosis type 2 when found in young patients.